DynamicGenetics/Epicosm_legacy/README.md

 credentials by having a developer account authorised by Twitter, and generating the required codes.
 Please see Twitter documentation for how to do this.

-If you want a logfile created, add "-l" as your final command argument, eg python twongo.py my_user_list -l
+If you want a logfile created, add "-l" as an argument, eg
+python twongo.py -l

 Please also see these further requirements.